 - previous joint injury

-- overweight (in cases of hip or knee osteoarthritis)
+- (in cases of hip or knee osteoarthritis)

 - genetic predisposition (in some people).

 Osteoarthritis may occasionally cause some irritation of the nerves as they exit the neck.
-If you experience shooting pains down your arm, or numbness or lack of power in your arm or hand, then see your doctor, as you may need further investigations, such as an x-ray.
+If you experience shooting pains down your arm, or numbness or lack of power in your arm or hand, see your doctor, as you may need further investigations, such as medical imaging.